Matur had to flee Sudan when civil war erupted, and came to Australia from Egypt. He is working to become a doctor again in Australia.

 I left my country by myself.
 I tried to find my family at the refugee camp, but nothing.

 Jean found sanctuary in a Tanzanian refugee camp, which would become his home for the next nine years.
 As hopes of being reunited with his family faded, he attempted to make the best of his tragic situation.
-Having seen the devastating affects of war on children, Jean wanted to use his time in the camp to help the people around him.
+Jean wanted to use his time in the camp to help the people around him.

 I wanted to be a nurse … I very much like to help people.